UCLALibrary/research-tips/_posts/2009-12-11-reading-strategies.markdown

           </div>
           <div class="col s9">
              <span class="black-text">
-                Kian is an undergraduate Philosophy student who is fascinated by the potential for digital media to serve as an aid for learning.
+                Kian!! is an undergraduate Philosophy student who is fascinated by the potential for digital media to serve as an aid for learning.
              </span>
           </div>
        </div>